 In terms of maintenance, be prepared to allot more time and money for it.
 It should be grown in a fertilised potting mix that consists of coconut fibre, perlite, compost, and other ingredients.

 If you have a pet at home, you might want to think twice about getting a bamboo palm because its berries are toxic to animals.
+Overall, if you want to get rid of toxic vibes, this is the best indoor plant in Singapore to have.

 6. Anthurium Forgetii